bexxpants/dover/README.md

 User Stories:

-Can create a developer account.
+     - Can create a developer account.

-Can create a hiring party account.
+     - Can create a hiring party account.

-can securely log into accounts.
+     - can securely log into accounts.

-Accounts have dashboards to change bio and resume information.
+     - Accounts have dashboards to change bio and resume information.

-Can search by name and sort by type.
+     - Can search by name and sort by type.

-Provide verified rating system.
+     - Provide verified rating system.

-Can also sort by rating.
+     - Can also sort by rating.

+     - Can see two buttons one for "Create projects" and other for "Work as freelancer"

+     - Freelancers can see projects created

+     - Freelancers can offer proposals to participate in projects

+     - Project owners can see proposals for his projects

+     - Project owners can choose a proposal

+     - When a deal is make project owners and freelancers can exchange messages